 - Beat the ricotta with an electric mixer or by hand until smooth and creamy.
 Add the sugar and mix well.
-Add acqua di millie fiori, lemon rind, egg yolks, candied fruit, cinnamon and cooled grano cotto mixture.
+Add orange flower water, lemon rind, egg yolks, candied fruit, cinnamon and cooled grano cotto mixture.
 Mix well.
 In a separate bowl beat egg whites until soft peaks form.
 Fold egg whites into ricotta/grano cotto mixture.

-- Bake in the preheated over for about 2 hours.
-Once cooled dust with icing (powdered) sugar.
+- Bake in the preheated oven for about 2 hours.
+Once cooled dust with powdered (icing) sugar.